top of page

 -

-What makes Slowfire Art Studio special?We stay dedicated to small class sizes and low student to teacher ratios.
-We strive hard to create community and a safe, supportive learning environment for all.
-We are an LGBTQIA+ space and we support neurodivergent learners.
+What makes Slowfire special?We are committed to maintaining small class sizes and low student-to-teacher ratios, ensuring each student receives personalized attention.
+Our goal is to foster a sense of community while creating a safe, inclusive, and supportive learning environment for everyone.
+We proudly identify as an LGBTQIA+ space and actively support neurodivergent learners, embracing and celebrating all unique learning styles.

 -

-How did Slowfire Art Studio begin?Slowfire began as private art lessons by Noelle Allen in 2020 in her home art studio.
+How did Slowfire Art Studio begin?Slowfire started in 2020 as a private art studio offering lessons by Noelle Allen in her home studio.

 -

-Who is Noelle?Noelle is a tenured professor of sculpture and ceramics at Dominican University in River Forest and the chair of the Art Department and has been teaching at the college level since 2005.
-Noelle has two sons and a supportive husband.
-Originally from California, Noelle holds a degree from Smith College and an MFA from School of the Art Institute of Chicago.
+Who is Noelle?Noelle Allen is a tenured professor of sculpture and ceramics at Dominican University in River Forest, where she also serves as the chair of the Art Department.
+She has been teaching at the college level since 2005.
+Originally from California, Noelle holds a degree from Smith College and an MFA from the School of the Art Institute of Chicago.
+Outside of her career, she is a proud mother of two sons and is supported by her husband.

 bottom of page